lhartigan15/LLO8200_updated/index.md

 ## Data Science (LLO8200)
 This is the course website for Professor Hartigan's sections of LLO 8200, Introduction to Data Science.
-Make sure you bookmark and check this page frequently for the most up-to-date files to use for both async and assignments.
+Make sure you bookmark and check this page frequently for the most up-to-date files to use for both async and problem sets.
 Over the course of the term code may be optimized or corrected.
 I will upload updated files here when that happens.
 You should have R, RStudio, and the tidyverse package installed and updated prior to the first day of class.
 Instructions for installing/updating R and Rstudio can be found [here](./Downloading Installing Updating R and RStudio.pdf).

 All files should be accessed from THIS page (not the LMS) to ensure you have the most up to date information.
 You are responsible for reviewing and ensuring you are following the schedule included in this semester's syllabus.
 The most up-to-date syllabus can always be found here and I will update the date when changes are made: [Hartigan's Spring 2022 LLO8200 Syllabus - 1/6/22](./Hartigan_LLO8200_syllabus_spring2022.pdf).